danielaparker/jsoncons/doc/ref/json_type_traits/convenience-macros.md

   </tr>
   <tr>
     <td><code>intoN</code></td>
+    <td>A function object that converts a user value into a type that has <code>json_type_traits</code> specialization.
-    <td>A function object having signature equivalent to
+It must have function call signature equivalent to
 <br/><br/><code>
 Ret fun(const Type& a);
 </code><br/><br/>